 How does Warm Waves work?

 Electrical current is passed from your main electrical box into a thermostat controller unit that monitors either ambient or floor (or both) temperature.
 If the temperature is less than the temperature setting on the thermostat, power is supplied to the Warm Waves installation, where the electricity is passed into the copper bus bars on the sides of the film.
 From the bus bars, the electricity passes over the heating element, generating far infrared rays, which we feel as heat.

 Is Warm Waves safe?

-Warm Waves is one of the safest overall heating systems on the market that is also UL approved.
+Warm Waves is one of the safest overall heating systems on the market.
 Due to its low maximum temperature output, there is no danger of burning yourself on any part of the system.
 Its design and installation method, emphasis on maintaining steady heat with low amperage, and its inherent moisture resistance prevent most common electrical concerns.
 Manufactured under strict ISO 9001 quality controls and inspected quarterly by third parties, all Warm Waves products have human safety and comfort as their number one priority.
-UL (Underwriter’s Laboratories) has tested Warm Waves extensively and the product is certified under Standard UL 1683.

 Can Warm Waves be powered by solar panels?